Canonical variables based numerical schemes for hybrid plasma models with kinetic ions and massless electrons: Canonical momentum based formulations

 in which the term $T\frac{\nabla n}{n}$ appears in the Vlasov equation and has a direct interaction with particles.
 The total energy of the second $xpA$ formulation~\eqref{eq:2ee2} is

 The formulation~\eqref{eq:2ee2} can be derived from the following anti-symmetric bracket~\eqref{eq:original} with energy~\eqref{eq:2ha},

 where the two terms are responsible for the derivations of the two equations in~\eqref{eq:2ee2}, respectively.
-The anti-symmetric bracket~\eqref{eq:original} is the foundation for us to use the Poisson splitting~\cite{2020en} in time for this formulation~\eqref{eq:2ee2} in the next section, which gives two sub-systems.
+The anti-symmetric bracket~\eqref{eq:original} is the foundation for us to use the bracket splitting~\cite{2020en} in time for this formulation~\eqref{eq:2ee2} in the next section, which gives two sub-systems.
 As we shall see, the subsystem of the Vlasov equation is discretized as a canonical Hamiltonian system, for which symplectic methods~\cite{HLW} or discrete gradient methods~\cite{DIS, go} can be used for the time discretization.
-The term $T\frac{\nabla n}{n}$ interacts with the particles directly, and the schemes constructed are more accurate, which are presented and explained qualitatively and quantitively in the remaining parts of this work. \begin{remark} When there is a given background magnetic field ${\mathbf B}_0$, complete equations of the above two formulations are presented in Appendix~\ref{subsec:back}. \end{remark}
+The term $T\frac{\nabla n}{n}$ interacts with the particles directly, and the schemes constructed are more accurate, which are presented and explained qualitatively and quantitively in the remaining parts of this work.
+Changing the gauge via moving out the contribution of $T\frac{\nabla n}{n}$ resembles the techniques of decomposing the parallel vector potential into the symplectic and Hamiltonian parts in~\cite{Mishchenko} and the adiabatic and non-adiabatic parts in~\cite{dongjian}. \begin{remark} When there is a given background magnetic field ${\mathbf B}_0$, complete equations of the above two formulations are presented in Appendix~\ref{subsec:back}. \end{remark}